top of page

 LA - Barstow - Baker - Las Vegas - St. George - Hurricane - Zion

 I drive this road more than a trucker.
-It's my favorite and I love every pit-stop along the way!
-(Except that over-priced gas station shaped like a red barn in Baker that sells drinks but has "no public restroom".)
-The alien jerky shop is my jam!
+It's my favorite and I love every pit-stop along the way.
+(Except that over-priced gas station shaped like a red barn in Baker that sells drinks yet has "no public restroom"...) & Of course...
+No stop in the middle of the desert is complete with a trip inside Alien Jerky.
+(Honestly, the jerky is dry & overpriced), but the novelty of it all makes it a fine place to stretch).

 While in St. George, visit Red Hills Desert Garden

-Back on the Interstate, take exit 16 and hang out where I stay in Hurricane.
-It's on the way to Zion and home to 2 fresh water reservoirs that make a nice place to rest in the hot summer months.
+Back on the Interstate, take exit 16 and hang out in Hurricane.
+It's on the way to Zion and home to 2 fresh water reservoirs that make a nice place to rest in the hot summer.
 Check out: Sand Hollow & Quail Creek.
-Perfect for camping, canoeing, cliff diving, and swimming!
+Perfect for camping, canoeing, cliff diving, and swimming.

 Quail Creek

-Drive through Hurricane for one of the greatest road trip forks in the road: RIGHT for Kanab, The Wave, Horseshoe Bend, Lake Powell & Grand Canyon.
-OR LEFT, over the La Verkin suspension bridge, (pitstop River Roasting Co for food and drinks), then up Scenic State Route 9 into Zion.
+Close into town, Hurricane has the best fork in the road for a Drive/Trip: RIGHT for Kanab, The Wave, Horseshoe Bend, Lake Powell & Grand Canyon.
+Or LEFT, over the La Verkin suspension bridge, (optional pitstop River Roasting Co for coffee, pizza, beer +), then right up Scenic State Route 9 into Zion.

-Here, you can eat, lodge, camp, horseback ride and go on incredible adventures.
-You can stay at the Zion Lodge (inside the park) or at one of the many charming bed and breakfasts located just a mile outside the park in the town of Springdale.
-There's plenty of places to eat, just be sure to time it right before the dinner hiking crowd (unless you don't mind waiting an hour to be seated.
-Patience is a virtue).
+There are plenty of places to eat, just be sure to time it right before the dinner hiking crowd.
 The most famous hikes in Zion are Angel's Landing and The Narrows.
-For people who don't have to be a hero, you'll enjoy the paved Pa'rus Trail next to the Zion National Park Gift Shop and Virgin River.
-My favorite hike is Emerald Pools.
+If you don't have to be a hero, you'll enjoy the paved Pa'rus Trail next to the Zion National Park Gift Shop and Virgin River.
+My favorite park hike is Lower Emerald Pool.
+When we don't feel like hiking, I guide/drive up to Checkerboard Mesa.

 After a nice hike or 2 inside Zion National Park, drive through the Mt.
 Carmel Tunnel to Checkerboard Mesa.
 Then, past Duck Creek to Bryce Canyon.
 Hike Mossy Cove Trail and fall asleep under the stars gazing at millions/billions of years of life in the making.
 Bryce Canyon has a low level of light pollution making it one of the best places to stargaze in the world.